 Since 4K is also a lot more demanding than 1440p, we’re more inclined to recommend 1440p displays for gamers.

-For instance, even with a high-end graphics card, the difference in performance between the LG 27GP950 and the LG 27GP850 (1440p) will be more noticeable than the difference in their pixel density.
+For instance, even with a high-end graphics card, the difference in performance between the LG 27GR93U and a 27″ 1440p monitor will be more noticeable than the difference in their pixel density.

 Features

-You can overclock the monitor up to 160Hz, in which case FreeSync/G-SYNC Compatible is supported within the 48-160Hz VRR range.
+FreeSync/G-SYNC Compatible is supported within the 48-144Hz VRR range.

 Other features include various picture presets, custom crosshairs, Black Stabilizer, hardware calibration, and advanced image adjustment tools, such as 6-axis hue/saturation and four gamma modes.